 - Eye drops

-Finding the right medication to manage allergy symptoms can reduce nasal congestions and inflammation under the eyes that cause allergic facies.
+- Finding the right medication to manage allergy symptoms can reduce nasal congestion and inflammation under the eyes that cause allergic facies.
+It may take trying a few different options to find the right medication for your allergies.
 For more severe allergies, prescription medications may be needed.
 Visit your doctor to discuss prescription medications or therapies that can offer relief from your allergy symptoms when OTC medications are ineffective.

-Beyond controlling your allergies, how can you improve the appearance the swollen, dark circles under your eyes?
-While allergies may be what triggers the puffiness and engorged blood vessels, other factors can impact the severity of your allergic shiners.
-You want to ensure you are taking care of yourself and your skin to dissipate the appearance of puffy, dark circles.
-Some treatments to help reduce puffy eyes include:
+- Beyond controlling your allergies, how can you improve the appearance of swollen, dark circles under your eyes?
+While allergies may be what triggers the puffiness and engorged blood vessels, other factors can impact the severity of the dark circles under your eyes.
+You want to ensure you are taking care of yourself for overall wellness to reduce the appearance of puffy, dark circles.
+Some key factors to improve your health to overcome allergy symptoms like allergic facies include:

 - Hydrate the skin – use a quality moisturizer on the skin under the eyes